Uriel Antuna’s salary, the only detail to close the exchange between America and Chivas

 He added that it would be a definitive transfer and each club would be left with a percentage of the player, in case either of the two players were sold to Europe, since both have a projection to emigrate.
 Everyone believes that their player is worth a certain amount ”.

-“Córdova already fixed his salary with Chivas; he agrees with the change, because he knows that with Santiago Solari he will not have opportunities and it is a pity because he is a very good footballer; unfortunately, it is a bit cold chest.
+“Córdova has already arranged his salary with Chivas; He agrees with the change, because he knows that with Santiago Solari he will not have opportunities and it is a pity because he is a very good footballer; unfortunately, it is a bit cold chest.
 Córdova is a player who needs to transmit more to the stands ”.

-The situation of Antuna as for his temperament it is different from that of Cordova, but like the Americanist, his team does not want him, even if it has cost him 12 million dollars, a figure that he has not earned on the field.
+The situation of Antuna his temperament is different from that of Cordova, but like the Americanist his team does not want him, even if it cost him 12 million dollars, a figure that he has not earned on the field.
 “Everything has counted in this and from one moment to another the operation can be closed.”

 .